 The college is open, informal, diverse, democratic and multidisciplinary.
 Its ethos has been carried through from its founding President Sir Isaiah Berlin, and is embedded in the college structure up to this very day.
 Wolfson has one single common room organisation to which all members of the college belong and which reflects the college’s egalitarian philosophy.

 The college offers a number of scholarships each year and several new students receive scholarships either fully or partly funded by the college.
 Details of the scholarships available for entry in the current admissions cycle may be found on the college website.

 Wolfson is purpose-built for a graduate community, with accommodation available for individuals, couples and families.
 All accommodation is located on-site or in property next to the college grounds.

 There is a mix of en-suite accommodation and rooms with shared facilities, along with two- and three-bedroom houses and flats for members with children, and two-room flats for couples.
-All rooms have internet and telephone facilities and access to kitchens and a laundry.
+All rooms have internet and access to kitchens and a laundry.

-Accommodation is offered to the majority of students in their first year.
-In second and subsequent years, students can enter the ballot for single, couple or family accommodation, with most applicants offered rooms.
+Accommodation is offered to many students in their first year.
+In second and subsequent years, students can enter a ballot for single, couple or family accommodation, with many applicants offered rooms.